sale4319/scavenger-hunt/README.md

 ## The idea

 This is an interactive web application which is designed to limit users to doing things in certain way while preventing them to skip any steps.
-You should be aware that confusing and annoying user experience is **intended** and not a design flaw.
+You should be aware that confusing user experience is **intended** and not a design flaw.
 Frustration is part of the game just as much as it is part of programming.

 ## Gameplay